Political corruption and language debates

 Gabriel Cañellas Fons (right) was the first president of the autonomous government of the Balearic Islands since the territory gained autonomy in 1983, but was forced to resign in 1995 after being re-elected several times.
 He was implicated in a vast corruption affair in which a large part of the political class was implicated.
 This was followed by a political alternation between the Socialist Party of Francesc Antich i Oliver and the Popular Party, until a new corruption scandal broke in 2010 (Palma Arena), this time involving left-wing leaders.
 The Socialist president had to divest himself of some of his support, but this was not enough to consolidate his position, and the right won the following year, the year in which the King of Spain's son-in-law Iñaki Urdangarin found himself compromised in a case of misappropriation of public funds, the Babel affair, derived from the Palma Arena affair.

 In the years following the global systemic crisis of 2008, Spain was not spared economic devastation, and the Balearic Islands even less so.
-As employment in the Balearic Islands is highly seasonal, the situation worsens in winter, especially on the smaller islands, since, as in all tourist areas, the Balearic Islands are characterized by a work rhythm based on the arrival of tourists, especially on Ibiza and Formentera.
+As employment in the Balearic Islands is highly seasonal, the situation worsens in winter, especially on the smaller islands.
+As in all tourist destinations, the Balearic Islands are characterized by a work rhythm based on the arrival of tourists, especially on Ibiza and Formentera.
 Majorca and Menorca stand out for their greater industrial and agricultural activity.
 As for the job market, after going through a difficult period like the rest of Spain and much of Europe, unemployment figures have only improved.
 However, these figures should be treated with caution, as jobs are much more plentiful during the summer months.

 Agriculture in search of a better life